Thursday, July 24, 2014

 Fall 2014.

-A bold and beautiful story about a former actor who takes care of a little hotel in the central part of Anatolia with his young wife, and sister in law.
+A bold and beautiful story about a former actor who takes care of a little hotel in the central part of Anatolia with his young wife and his sister-in-law.

-The hotel acts as a shelter for many transients during the long snow time and the setting for mysteries and psychological tensions between the family and guest.
+The hotel serves as a shelter for many transients during the long, snowy season and as a setting for mysteries and psychological tensions between the family and the guests.

 6. Black Coal, Thin Ice (China)